 Your Denver Social Security disability attorney will be able to counter unfavorable testimony from a vocational expert by presenting evidence of your residential functional capacity (RFC).
 This term refers to the claimant’s ability to function despite the disability.
 Your attorney will explain to the judge his or her position that the vocational expert errantly “drew the line” of disability to the detriment of the disabled person.

 Your Denver Social Security disability attorney will help you interpret the judge’s findings, which are typically rendered at the conclusion of the hearing or shortly thereafter.
-If you would like further assistance in your upcoming Social Security disability hearing, contact Radosevich & Dixon a call today.
+If you would like further assistance in your upcoming Social Security disability hearing, contact experienced Disability attorneys, Radosevich & Dixon today.